 The Five Best Table Setting Tips for Fall

 Fall tables are my favorite.
 Today I am sharing five of my best farmhouse table setting tips.
-Ready for some great tips?
+Are you ready for some great tips?

-Fall colors, burnt oranges, golden yellows, and deep ruby reds together with the season’s natural elements, like leaves, pine cones, and acorns, create a perfect backdrop for a gorgeous farmhouse table setting and cozy dinners with family and friends.
+I love fall colors such as burnt oranges, golden yellows, and deep ruby reds.
+Mix them together with the season’s natural elements, like leaves, pine cones, and acorns, and you have the perfect backdrop for a gorgeous farmhouse table setting and cozy dinners with family and friends.

-Setting a table can be intimidating and I often get messages from all of you asking for table setting tips.
-Since fall is here (well almost …) and I am stying a lot of fall tables, I thought it might be fun to share five of my favorite farmhouse table setting tips with you.
+Setting a table can be intimidating and I often get messages from all of you asking for table-setting tips.
+Since fall is here and I am styling a lot of fall tables, I thought it might be fun to share five of my favorite farmhouse table setting tips with you.

 Five Farmhouse Table Setting Tips